CoongCrafts/coong-wallet/README.md

 - One seed phrase to recover all created accounts (excluding imported accounts/private keys)
 - Private keys and seed phrase are encrypted with a user chosen wallet password

+## Why do we build Coong Wallet?
+The Polkadot and Kusama ecosystems currently offers several wallet solutions with excellent UI/UX, such as SubWallet, NovaWallet, Talisman.
+However, on desktop, most of these solutions are browser extension-based wallets, requiring users to install an extension to interact with dapps and networks.
+On mobile, since most browsers do not support extensions, users need to install wallet mobile apps and access dapps through a built-in Dapp Browser within the wallets (SubWallet, Nova).
+This creates an inconsistent experience between desktop and mobile, which poses a barrier for onboarding new users to the ecosystem, especially those who are new to or less familiar with cryptocurrencies.

+As users, we love the website-based wallet experience provided by the [NEAR wallet](https://wallet.near.org/) in the NEAR ecosystem.
+It allows users to connect to dapps using their preferred browsers and access their wallets smoothly within the same browser on both desktop and mobile platforms.

+With that inspiration, we propose building Coong Wallet, a website-based multi-chain wallet, to offer a similar experience in the Polkadot and Kusama ecosystems.
+We believe that Coong Wallet will bring significant benefits to both users and the ecosystems as a whole.

 ## Set up development environment
 1. Install NodeJS
 2. Install dependencies: `yarn install`